SURF CAMP MOROCCO - Winter is coming, Morocco is calling!

 - Accommodation in standard rooms, doubles and suites

-- Beautiful sea view from the roof terrace
+- Beautiful sea views from the roof terrace

 - Trips to the nicest places around

-Is it already time for warm jackets, heater and hot tea instead of water?
-When the days get shorter and the weather uncomfortable, then – my dear friends – it’s time for Surf Camp Morocco.
-Because this place is on fire in the cold month.
-Get ready for big swells and casual 20 degrees.
-Believe us when we say: You want to hibernate here!
+When it’s time to wear warm jackets, turn the heating on, and drink hot tea instead of icy water… When the days get shorter and the weather less pleasant…Then, my dear friends, it’s time for Surf Camp Morocco!
+Morocco’s on fire during the winter months.
+Get ready for big swells and 20+ degree weather.
+Believe us when we say, you’ll want to hibernate here!

-The spots nearby Surf Camp Morocco are called Killer Point, Hash Point or Banana Point.
-Accordingly, the Moroccans aren’t lacking in humor.
-And something else is absolutely not rare here: Good waves, good weather and good lifestyle.
-You will love Surf Camp Morocco – Inschallah!
+Nearby our Moroccan Surf Camp are the surf spots Killer Point, Hash Point and Banana Point.
+Evidently, Moroccans aren’t lacking in humour!
+They're also not lacking in good waves, good weather, and a good lifestyle!
+You will just love Surf Camp Morocco!

 Surf Camp Morocco Guide

 Surfing in Morocco - The Best Regions and Spots

 Surf Camp Morocco is a surf dream come true.
 Especially, if you know where to find the best surf on the 1835 km² long coast.
 The surf epicenter is located in central West Morocco between Essaouira and Agadír which makes the spots easily reachable from Marrakesh, the biggest city around.

 Morocco's biggest city is Casablanca in the Northern part of the country.
 Although the South is more popular among surf travelers, you should make the mistake to only orient yourself towards south.
 Particularly in September, the vivid city is an attraction for surf travelers because the WSL comes in town to host a competition.
 At good conditions you will have a sick surf but for the real surf vibes you should head south sooner or later.